Dame Amanda Blanc

 Amanda is also Co-Chair of the UK Transition Taskforce, which is developing a gold standard for private sector climate transition plans.

-Amanda is a Non-Executive director of BP plc, a company listed on the LSE, Frankfurt Stock Exchange and NYSE.
+Amanda is the Senior Independent Director of BP plc, a company listed on the LSE, Frankfurt Stock Exchange and NYSE.
 Amanda is also a member of the BP plc Remuneration Committee and People and Governance Committee.

 In December 2023, Amanda joined the Board of the Association of British Insurers.